 When to Rotate Proteins?

-Wait until your pup or cat is eating well and poops are nice and firm until switching proteins.
+Wait until your dog or cat is eating well and their poops are nice and firm before switching proteins.
 Rule of thumb is typically switch up at least every 2 weeks.
-However you can switch every meal if you do desire once they are established on raw.
+However you can switch every meal if you desire once they are established on raw.

 Can I Mix Raw and Kibble?